-The short 2D accompanying episodes will drill down into the themes providing rich media for social impact.
+The short 2D supporting material will drill down into the themes providing rich media for social impact.

-Each themed episode targets a diversity of education requirements, across disciplines and sectors.
+Each themed part of the narrative part targets a diversity of education across disciplines and sectors.

 Perfect for delivery via social media, e-Learning platforms and websites.

 The World Federation of Occupational Therapists for distribution through their global networks and programs.